SCIP is Substances of Concern In articles, as such or in complex objects (Products).

 The EU Waste Framework Directive 2008/98/EC, requires ECHA (European Chemicals Agency), to maintain a database with information on substances of concern in articles known as the SCIP database.

-SCIP information must be submitted by companies supplying articles containing SVHCs on the Candidate List, which are placed on the EU market.
+SCIP compliance information must be submitted by companies supplying articles containing SVHCs on the Candidate List, which are placed on the EU market.
 This activity may require hundreds or thousands of submissions to be made based on each legal entity registration with ECHA and must be maintained as product BOMs change and the SVHC candidate list is updated over time.
 Complying with this requirement through manual data aggregation and reporting is untenable, so a comprehensive systematic approach to managing notifications is indispensable.

 SCIP notification creation and publication to ECHA is automated using attribute mapping, supplier declarations and the S2S (System to system) ECHA integration.